 Basidia 21–39 × 5–9 µm, slender-clavate or clavate, 2-spored, clampless, with sterigmata 6–7 µm long or 4-spored, clamped.
 Spores 7–11 × 5.5–8.5(–9.5) µm, qav ~ 1.25 (2-spored basidia), or 6.5–10.5 × 5–7.5 µm, qav ~1.28 (4-spored basidia), broadly ellipsoid, broadly amygdaliform to subglobose, with rounded to slightly conical apex, smooth, non-amyloid.
 Cheilocystidia 20–88 × 4–16 µm, forming a sterile band, sub-cylindrical, fusiform to lageniform, clamped or clampless, apically passing into a slender, straight to curved or somewhat flexuous, simple, forked or somewhat branched neck 2–5 µm wide, often capped with a large drop of gelatinous matter.
 More rarely, and mostly situated near the margin of the pileus, another type of cheilocystidia appears, that is shorter, 17–35 × 6–15 µm, narrowly clavate to clavate and with several simple to branched, cylindrical excrescences.
 Pleurocystidia apparently absent, but cystidia may be present very near the pileus margin.
 Lamellar trama not staining with Melzer’s reagent.
 Hyphae of the pileipellis 2.5–6.5 µm wide, clamped or clampless, covered with simple to much branched excrescences up to 22.5 × 1–2 µm, which may develop into very dense masses, sometimes becoming somewhat gelatinized, with some of the diverticulae elongated into projecting, pileocystidia-like hairs up to 32 µm long.
 Lower layers (hypoderm and context) composed of wider hyphae, 3–10 µm wide, distinctly incrusted with brownish pigment.
 Hyphae of the cortical layer of the stipe 1.5–3.5 µm wide, clamped or clampless, smooth for the greater part, but covered with side-branches and caulocystidia 35–78 × 3–11 µm; the caulocystidia abundant, especially at the stipe apex, in tufts or more sparsely distributed down the stipe, cylindrical and curved or flexuous, often with irregular outgrowths, simple to forked, sometimes capped with a large drop of gelatinous matter.

-subsection - Mycena speirea.
+section - Phloeomana speirea.
 Horak (2005) treated them as synonyms, but that is not correct.
-M. clavata can easily be separated from the latter on account of:
+P. clavata can easily be separated from the latter on account of:

-- the shape of the cheilocystidia (M. speirea – mostly subcylindrical; M. clavata – mostly fusiform or lageniform, apically passing into a slender neck)
+- the shape of the cheilocystidia (P. speirea – mostly subcylindrical; P. clavata – mostly fusiform or lageniform, apically passing into a slender neck)

-- the hyphae of the pileipellis (more branched in M. clavata, and with some of the diverticulae elongated into projecting pileocystidia-like hairs)
+- the hyphae of the pileipellis (more branched in P. clavata, and with some of the diverticulae elongated into projecting pileocystidia-like hairs)

-- the character of pigmentation in lower layers of the pileipellis and pileitrama – hypoderm (M. clavata –incrusting; M. speirea – intracellular)
+- the character of pigmentation in lower layers of the pileipellis and pileitrama – hypoderm (P. clavata –incrusting; P. speirea – intracellular)

-The close affinity between M. clavata and M. phaeophylla has been mentioned a few times in the literature.
+The close affinity between P. clavata and P. phaeophylla has been mentioned a few times in the literature.
 Redhead (1986) was the first to point out that Mycena phaeophylla might be conspecific with M. clavata and put this name among synonyms of the latter, but with a question mark.
 Maas Geesteranus (1991: 388-389), however,

 maintained them as different, although with rather weak arguments.
 He concluded that "Still further collections both from Europe